Back to DNB Tips

 AnaesthesiologyICU posting gaps; subspecialty certification requirementsComplete ACLS/ATLS/PALS certifications early; request ICU rotation externship

-Pediatrics"Pass percentage remains poor despite improvement"Focus on OSCE practice; study IAP guidelines thoroughly; join DNB Peds study groups
+Pediatrics"Pass percentage remains poor despite improvement"Focus on OSCE practice; study IAP guidelines thoroughly; join PG+SS Peds study groups

 Paraclinical Specialties